sonertari/SSLproxy/README.md

 In Icap mode, SSLproxy sends decrypted contents to configured ICAP services for inspection.
 Icap mode is not a direct alternative to the other modes of operation.
 Instead, it should be combined with either Divert or Split mode.
-For example, SSLproxy can send ICAP requests for the content in a connection that it also diverts to the listening program configured for it.
+For example, SSLproxy can send ICAP requests for the content in an HTTPS connection that it also diverts to the listening program configured for it.

 ![Icap Mode Diagram](docs/IcapMode.png)